Hackstur/Readme.Template/README.md

 ## 💎 Contribute
 Feel free to send us a message of any issue or if you wan a pull request.
 We'd love to ear about improve!.

+Please, have a look at the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

 <!-- TEAM -->
 ## 🏀 Team
 By moment, only me.